-Brian Dewey enters his 15th year at the helm of the Saints in 2016-17.
-In 2016, Dewey guided the Saints to the Western New York Athletic Conference Championship, the Region 3/15 championship, and went on to win the District Championship and a spot in the National Junior College Athletic Association (NJCAA) National Tournament.
-The Saints have been to the National Tournament eight of Dewey’s 14 years as coach.
+Brian Dewey enters his 16th year at the helm of the Saints in 2017-18.
+In 2016, Dewey guided the Saints to the Western New York Athletic Conference Championship, the Region 3/15/21 championship, and went on to win the District Championship and a spot in the National Junior College Athletic Association (NJCAA) National Tournament.
+The Saints have been to the National Tournament nine of Dewey’s 15 years as coach.

-The Saints took 9th at the World Series in 2016 and finished with an overall record of 37-18, Dewey had six players named all WNYAC, four of which went on to become All Region, three of those were named All Americans.
+The Saints finished the 2017 season with a record of 42-10 and a seeding of 12th in the Nation.
+In addition to making the World Series, Dewey had six players named all WNYAC, four of which went on to become All Region, three of those were named All Americans.

 Dewey, a native of Erie, PA, graduated from Mercyhurst College in 2000 and worked as a correspondent for the Erie Times News Sports Department before coming to Mercyhurst North East to coach the baseball team.
+In 2016, the men’s softball team that Dewey manages in the summer, won the ASA National Championship.
 Dewey also serves as the Athletic Director for Mercyhurst North East.